If you missed the first instalment, you can read it here before enjoying the end of the story.

 “You are not bothering me.”

 “You sound bothered.”
-His voice is plaintiff and drawn.
+His voice is plaintiff and drawn then drops to almost a whisper.
 “You always sound bothered when you talk to me.”
-I am not sure if he meant for me to hear that last part.
-It was so quietly said.

-Do I always sound bothered with him?
+Do I always sound bothered with Thomas?
 Does he think I do not love him?

 “Tommy, you never bother me.
 I love being your mama.”

 He does not answer.
-A shuffling and scuffing sound comes from above my head, almost like it might be from the roof.
+A shuffling, scuffing sound comes from above my head, almost like it might be from the roof.

 “It is him, Mama.”
-Tom’s voice sounds echoey again.
+Thomas’s voice sounds echoey again.
 “The chimney sweep.”

-“Oi, are you daft?
+A rough, youthful voice calls out, “Oi, are you daft?
 Clear off.
-Get yer head…” A loud poof cuts off the rest of the words.
+Get yer head…” A loud poof cuts off the rest of the stranger's words.

+My son is crying and calling for me, but his voice is muffled and strange.
 I attempt to stand and find him, but I trip and bump so many things.
-After shifting around a few items, I am not sure which direction I am facing in the chambers anymore.
+After shifting around a few items, I've lost all sense of direction.

 “Mama, help!”
-Tom’s cry from behind me provides direction.
+Thomas's cry from behind me provides direction.

 I spin and head off towards him, but trip over something large and low to the ground.
 Mayhap a chest?
 The floor meets my shoulder and pain explodes through my body.